William Lawson (explorer)

+In 1813, he pioneered the first successful crossing of the Blue Mountains by British colonists, along with Gregory Blaxland and William Wentworth, and they discovered inland pastures that fuelled the colony's economic growth thereafter.

-Early life
+Early years

-Lawson was born in Finchley, Middlesex, England to John Lawson and his second wife Hannah Summers.
-His father owned a successful chandler business and was a descendant of the Scottish Lawson family of Cairnmuir House in the Pentland Hills of Edinburgh, Scotland.
+Lawson was born in Finchley, Middlesex, England.
+He was the son of John Lawson and his second wife Hannah Summers.
+His father owned a successful chandler business, and he was a descendant of the Scottish Lawson family of Cairnmuir House in the Pentland Hills of Edinburgh, Scotland.

 Lawson was educated in London and trained as a surveyor.
 He decided to join the British Army and purchased a commission in the New South Wales Corps as an ensign for £300 in 1799.
 He received orders to transfer to Sydney, arriving there in November 1800.

 Officer in the 'Rum Corps'

 Norfolk Island

 Shortly after his arrival in Sydney he was posted to work at the penal colony at Norfolk Island under Major Joseph Foveaux.
 At this time, a planned insurgency of Irish convicts and soldiers on the island was discovered with Foveaux hanging two alleged ring-leaders without trial and punishing others with 500 lashes.
 Lawson became trusted by Foveaux and was appointed to adjudicate in the island's military court.
 This court was accused of corrupt practices and in one high profile case which Lawson helped preside over, an appointee to a government position who Foveaux did not like was found guilty of incest.

 In addition to his military duties on Norfolk Island, Lawson also acquired land and raised sheep.
 He also obtained a convict mistress named Sarah Leadbeater, who had been sentenced to 7 years transportation for stealing clothes.
 He developed a long term relationship with Sarah, eventually marrying her in 1812 and having eleven children with her.